 We also carry a variety of patterns and designs in new and mid-century modern styles.
-All ribbons are priced by the yard, with some options available as wholesale.
+All ribbons are priced by the half yard, with some options available as wholesale.

 Dating back to the Middle Ages, brocade fabric was one of the few luxury fabrics worn by nobility throughout China, Greece, Japan, Korea and Byzantium.
 Brocade is a class of richly decorative woven material, often made in colored silks and with gold and silver threads.
 The name comes from Italian word broccato meaning “embossed cloth.â€ All of our Brocade ribbons are rare stock, from France, Germany and Switzerland, and are no longer available for production.
 The size, color range, design styles are endless.

 Satin ribbons have a very smooth, shiny finish that may appear on one side (single face) or both sides (double face) of the ribbon.
 Soft and luxurious to the touch, satin ribbons are the perfect way to add elegance to any project.
 Our satin ribbons come in all colors and widths and are produced in France or the United States, the majority of it being vintage and a higher, more luxurious quality.

 Pronounced gro-grain, this ribbon is durable yet graceful in its flexibility.
 It is characterized by crosswise ribs with a crisp appearance a making it ideal for a wide variety of projects.
 We supply Vintage French Gros Grain in the classic cotton/rayon blend and also have cotton and silk.
 It is perfect for millinery purposes and couture sewing.